We talk you through the pros and cons of your case.

-Over the years, I have represented more than 5,000 clients and assisted with hundreds more.
+Over the years, I have represented thousands of clients and assisted with hundreds more.

 People v.
 McLaren: Charged with Possession of Gun.
 Police officers responded to a 911 call alleging there was a violent brawl in an apartment.
 After arriving on the scene, an officer claims he found a gun in Mr. McLaren's bedroom.
 I argued the officer had no legal right to be in his room and the gun should be thrown out.
 The Judge agreed.
 Case dismissed.

 People v.
 Carrasco: Charged with a DWI.
 At a pre-trial hearing, I convinced the Judge that the bottles of beer found in the car should be thrown out because the police did not follow proper procedure.
 During the trial, I tore apart the prosecutor's arguments and got the Judge to agree to a trial order of dismissal.
 That means the Judge acquitted my client before the trial was even finished.